edehit00/labor_vs/README.md

 First open a Docker Desktop App on Windows and use the following command to start up the project:
 .\run.sh

+or
+.\runwithoutmvn.sh
+if mvn isn't installed (a jar is already provided)

 to stop the docker container:
 .\stop.sh